Dorian

 2nd December 1859 the Martyrdom of John Brown

-When is a cause so just that the means justify the end?
-Today we honour a man who, in response to that conundrum, became a World Martyr.
-A man so fervently opposed to racism that he was willing to die … Continue reading
+Today we honour a controversial World Martyr.
+A man so fervently opposed to racism that he was willing to die for it… but also to kill for it.
+A white man who killed white men – and sacrificed his own life … Continue reading

 Posted in Heroes | 1 Comment